B2B Sales GlossaryDefinition · List Building

 Market Segmentation

-Market segmentation in B2B sales development is the process of dividing your total addressable market into clearly defined groups of accounts that share similar firmographic, technographic, behavioral, and needs-based characteristics.
-These segments are then used to build focused prospect lists and run highly relevant outreach so SDRs spend more time on high-fit accounts and less time on unqualified leads.
+Market segmentation is the process of dividing a broad market into clearly defined groups that share similar characteristics.
+In B2B sales development, it splits your total addressable market into account segments by firmographic, technographic, behavioral, and needs-based traits, which are then used to build focused prospect lists and run relevant outreach so SDRs spend more time on high-fit accounts.

 In B2B sales development, market segmentation is the discipline of organizing your total addressable market (TAM) into logical clusters of companies and buying groups that are likely to respond to similar value propositions.
 Instead of treating every prospect the same, sales and marketing teams define segments by industry, company size, geography, technology stack, buying committee structure, pain points, and buying behavior, then build lists and messaging tailored to each segment.